sass-eyeglass/eyeglass-spriting/README.md

 `"diagonal"` - no alignment needed; spacing does not apply

 If the alignment is invalid for the given strategy, sprite-layout() will return either a vertical-left or horizontal-top layout by default.
 If the strategy is invalid, sprite-layout() will return a vertical-left layout by default.
+Spacing and alignment values are both optional.

 ---
 ### sprite-list()